phuongflexible/ecommercial-sale-app/README.md

 7. Statistic
 - Admin can calculate revenue and number of products sold which is based on categories, brands and time (month, quarter, year).
 ## Setup
+- To run this project, the first thing to do is create database.
+- Declare the equipment's server name in file appsetting.json.
+Fill in: "DefaultConnection": "Server=...;"
+- Choose a database name and declare it in file appsetting.json.
+Fill in: "DefaultConnection": ...;Database=...;"
+- In Package Manage Console, type "update-database" and enter.
+This will create a database in SQL Server, which have name declared.
+- Press F5 and run the web.
 ## Project Status
+- This project has completely finished.